jobridts/PepwaveToChrome/readme.md

-To get data from udp-port in a website in Chrom we need an app and and extensions because:
+To get data from udp-port in a website in Chrome we need an app and and extensions because:

  A Chrome app can access udp-sockets, but can't access the same localStorage as our website an extensions can acces the same localStorage as our website but can't access udp sockets